mharrod/certusTAP/docs/framework/workflows/assurance.md

 #### 4) Policy Compliance Verification

-> *(Auditor ↔ Policy Gate Results ↔ Assurance Manifest)*
+> *Confirm you are meeting your organizational standards*

-??? info "Policy Mapping → Result Correlation → Human Review (Safe Sequence)"
+??? info "Click to view"
     ```mermaid
     sequenceDiagram
         participant Auditor